abhishekshah25/smart-city/README.md

 ### System Components

-1. docker-compose.yml - It creates the environment in which the kafka broker, spark nodes are hosted.
+1. docker-compose.yml - It creates the environment in which the kafka broker, zookeeper and spark nodes are hosted.

 2. main.py - It has the necessary functions surrounding the creation of incoming data as well as create the Kafka topic and produce data on to the topic.